5l1v3r1/learning_for_oscp/basics/dns/whatdnsis.md

 - A Records - Maps an IP Address to a hostname
 	For e.g. 74.125.
 236.890 for google.com
-- NS Records-Delegates a given zone to use the given authoritative nameser
+- NS Records-Delegates a given zone to use the given authoritative nameserver.
+	For e.g. ns1.google.com is an authoritative nameserver for google.com
+- MX Records-

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI2OTcxOTAzMCwzNTY5MDYyOSw4ODgxMj
+eyJoaXN0b3J5IjpbMTI1ODAyMjk4NCwzNTY5MDYyOSw4ODgxMj
 YzMDQsNDMyNzcwODk4LDQwNzQ4MjE0OCwtMjA4ODc0NjYxMl19

 -->